Skip to main content

 What causes leakage

 Three structural causes: (1) shift-handoff gaps, the minutes-to-hours between one chatter logging off and the next logging on, where fan messages sit unanswered and buying intent decays; (2) overnight coverage holes, under-staffed hours where the seat ratio is too low; (3) quality variance, different chatters managing the same VIP relationship inconsistently, so the relationship (and spend) degrades.
-The 2026 whitepaper models leakage as a function of operating model and agency size.
+Our 2026 self-published analysis (not peer-reviewed) models leakage as a function of operating model and agency size.

 How big it is, by model